seetch-pm-pl/SexGuard/README.md

 ## English (need help with translation).

 This plugin works only on PHP 8.0 and PocketMine-MP server software.
-We guarantee support both new and old versions.

 ### Compatible with: